Katherine Parkinson

-Parkinson studied at the London Academy of Music and Dramatic Art, and has appeared on stage in the plays The Seagull (2007), Cock (2009), and Home, I'm Darling (2018), for which she was nominated for the Olivier Award for Best Actress in a Play.
+A University of Oxford graduate, Parkinson studied at the London Academy of Music and Dramatic Art.
+She has appeared on stage in the plays The Seagull (2007), Cock (2009), and Home, I'm Darling (2018), for which she was nominated for the Olivier Award for Best Actress in a Play.

 Parkinson was also a main cast member of the series Doc Martin for three series (2005–2009).
 She co-starred in all three series of Humans, a science-fiction drama on AMC/Channel 4, which aired from 2015 until 2018.
 She has also appeared in the films The Boat That Rocked (2009) and The Guernsey Literary and Potato Peel Pie Society (2018).

 Early life

-Parkinson was born in Hounslow, London, England, to an English mother, Janet Parkinson, a teacher, and Northern Irish father, the historian Alan Parkinson.
-She grew up in Tolworth and Surbiton, and studied at Tiffin Girls' School before reading classics at St Hilda's College, Oxford.
-She then studied at the London Academy of Music and Dramatic Art, although she left before graduating in order to star in the play The Age of Consent, which premiered at the Edinburgh Festival Fringe in 2001.
+Parkinson was born in Hounslow, West London, England, to an English mother, Janet Parkinson, a teacher, and Northern Irish father, the historian Alan Parkinson.
+She grew up in Tolworth and Surbiton, and attended Tiffin Girls' School before reading classics at St Hilda's College, Oxford.
+She then attended the London Academy of Music and Dramatic Art, although she left before graduating in order to star in the play The Age of Consent, which premiered at the Edinburgh Festival Fringe in 2001.

 Career

 From 2005 until 2009, Parkinson played Pauline Lamb, a doctor's receptionist and later phlebotomist, in series two to four of the long-running ITV comedy-drama series Doc Martin.

 While working on Doc Martin, she was asked by a friend from London Academy of Music and Dramatic Art, comic actor Chris O'Dowd, to audition for the comedy series The IT Crowd as the show was having trouble casting a female lead.
 In an interview with The Independent, Parkinson said the show's creator Graham Linehan originally wanted Jen to be "likeable", but she added: "I know what he wanted now – he wanted her to be the more normal person people could relate to."
 The IT Crowd premiered in 2006 and ran for four series, ending in 2014.
-While the character served as a comedic foil to the two main male characters, Parkinson's performance was well received by critics and audiences, prompting her 2011 nomination for, and winning in 2014, the British Academy Television Award for Best Female Comedy Performance.
+Her character of IT Relations Manager shared the lions share of the storylines with her charge, Chris O'Dowd's Roy, a co-boffin with Moss (Richard Ayaode).
+Parkinson's performance was well received by critics and audiences, prompting her 2011 nomination for, and winning in 2014, the British Academy Television Award for Best Female Comedy Performance.

 In 2007 she appeared in a new production of Chekhov's The Seagull at London's Royal Court Theatre, alongside Kristin Scott Thomas and Mackenzie Crook, for which she received positive reviews.

-She also contributed sketch characters to Katy Brand's ITV2 show Katy Brand's Big Ass Show (2007-2009), having been friends with Brand since their time at university.
+She also contributed sketch characters to Katy Brand's ITV2 show Katy Brand's Big Ass Show (2007–2009), having been friends with Brand since their time at university.
 At the end of 2009, she appeared in the Olivier award winning play Cock at the Royal Court Theatre with Ben Whishaw and Andrew Scott.